CrossNox/openvpn-as-ec2-terraform/README.md

 This terraform project allows you to quickly create an OpenVPN Access Server on AWS EC2 using Docker.
 The structure is such that you can switch to another region easily.

 # Setting everything up - How to use
+This assumes you have the AWS CLI and terraform installed.
+If not, refer to the appropriate documentation for your OS.

 ## Key pairs
 You are going to need a key pair created for each region you will use.